art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 ## Other Tips
+### Sound volume
+Sound volume can be set by modifying the value for `FO4_NPC_response_volume` in MantellaSoftware/config.ini

 ### Text Input
-Text input can be enabled by either setting `microphone_enabled = 0` in MantellaSoftware/config.ini or via Mantella's MCM in-game.
-You can respond by text by using the 'Y' hotkey (can be changed in holotape settings by entering the  [DirectX scan code](https://falloutck.uesp.net/wiki/DirectX_Scan_Codes).
+Text input can be enabled by either setting `microphone_enabled = 0` in MantellaSoftware/config.ini.
+You can respond by text by using the 'Y' hotkey.
+This can be changed in holotape settings by entering the  [DirectX scan code](https://falloutck.uesp.net/wiki/DirectX_Scan_Codes).

 ### Holotape
-Many options can be tweaked in the holotape [Settings] Mantella Settings, such as NPC actions and radiant conversations.
+Many options can be modified in the holotape [Settings] Mantella Settings, such as NPC actions and radiant conversations.
 <img src="../_static/img/fallout4_holotape_settings.JPG" alt="Fallout 4 Holotape Settings" width="970" height="auto" style="padding: 10px;"/>

 ### NPCs not Found
 If the NPC is unavailable to Mantella (most likely a modded NPC which you can add yourself via {doc}`/pages/adding_modded_npcs`), the message "Conversation ended." should immediately pop up in the top left corner and the conversation will exit.
-If the only message you see from the spell is "Conversation ended", please refer to the "Issues Q&A" section for common solutions to this.
+If the only message you see from the starting the conversation is "Conversation ended", please refer to the "Issues Q&A" section for common solutions to this.

 ### Caching
 Voicelines are cached in the `MantellaSoftware/data/voicelines/` folder.
 If this data takes up too much space over time, the contents of voicelines/ can be periodically deleted.